 Scaling is a statistical procedure that adjusts the scores assigned by the graders.
 This adjustment is used to ensure that an applicant’s likelihood of passing is not affected by any variation in the difficulty of the written section (includes both the essay and PT questions) across administrations.
 Almost all United States jurisdictions scale their written scores.

 To improve the accuracy of the scaling process, a formula is used to make the conversion from the Grader-assigned written scores to scale scores.
-This formula is shown below where: A = the sum of the applicant’s Grader assigned scores across all the essay and PT questions in the test, B = mean of these scores across all applicants, C = the standard deviation (i.e., spread) of these scores for all applicants, D = the standard deviation of all applicants’ MBE scores, and E = the mean of their MBE scores.
+This formula is shown below where: A = the sum of the applicant’s Grader assigned scores across all the essay and PT questions in the test, B = mean of these scores across all applicants, C = the standard deviation (i.e., spread) of these scores for all applicants, D = the standard deviation of all applicants’ MCQ scores, and E = the mean of their MCQ scores.
 A simpler, but algebraically equivalent, version of this formula is used to report results.

 Written Scale Score = [{(A – B) /C} x D] + E